 Additional Readings & Sources

-- Royal Air Force – Merlin HC3.
+* Royal Air Force – Merlin HC3.
 The HC3As are 6 former Danish helicopters; Britain did a deal with Denmark to buy the 6, in exchange for 6 later AW101 production slots.
-In exchange for not having those AW101s for a few years, Denmark gets newer helicopters to replace them, plus the rewards of the deal.
+In exchange for not having those AW101s for a few years, Denmark gets newer helicopters to replace them, plus money.

-- Royal Navy (Sept 12/13) – Future commando helicopters join Royal Marines in the field for the first time.
-Former Army Merlin Mk.3s.
+* Royal Navy (Sept 12/13) – Future commando helicopters join Royal Marines in the field for the first time.
+Former Army Merlin HC 3s.

 * Aviation Week (Jan 14/11) – Merlin’s New Look.
 Discusses the 30 Merlin Mk2s.

 * AgustaWestland (Dec 1/06) – AgustaWestland launches HEAT programme for EH101.